History of Cameras in Courts

 - At its September 2010 session, the Judicial Conference authorized a three-year pilot project to evaluate the effect of cameras in district court courtrooms, video recordings of proceedings, and publication of such video recordings.
 The pilot is limited to civil cases only.
 Proceedings may be recorded only with the approval of the presiding judge, and parties must consent to the recording of each proceeding in a case.
 Unless the presiding judge decides not to make the recordings publicly available, they will subsequently be posted on www.uscourts.gov, as well as on local participating court websites at the court's discretion.
 The pilot will be studied by the Federal Judicial Center.

-- Fourteen courts are participating in the pilot, which began June 18, 2011.
+- Fourteen courts participated in the pilot, which began June 18, 2011 and ended July 18, 2015.
 The courts are: Middle District of Alabama; Northern District of California; Southern District of Florida; District of Guam; Northern District of Illinois; Southern District of Iowa; District of Kansas; District of Massachusetts; Eastern District of Missouri; District of Nebraska; Northern District of Ohio; Southern District of Ohio; Western District of Tennessee; and Western District of Washington.